CodeYourFuture/CYF-Workshops/express-setup/readme.md

 # Step 1 - Setting up your project

-When creating a Node.js project, you will usually be installing a lot of different packages along the way.
-To share your project with others, you need to list those packages, so others can install the same set.
+When creating a Node.js project, you will usually install many different packages along the way.
+To share your project with others, you need to list those packages, so others can install the same set of packages.

 In Node.js, this 'list' file is called a `package.json`.
 The 'things you've installed' are called **dependencies**.
 Your dependencies come in little packages, each one labelled and numbered by your Node Package Manager, `npm`.
 They are the software your software _depends upon_ to work.